hopecus/Python-GUI/README.md

 Windows Presentation Foundation(WPF) application uses XAML files to describe rich user interfaces and Visual Studio includes a drag and drop designer.
 Python applicaiton with IronPython can interact with .Net code.

-1) Add the following code to your main python file.
+1) Add the following code at top of your main python code in IronPython WPF Application project.
 ~~~~{.python}

 import clr